Bouker No. 2: Postwar merchant service, 1922–1926

 The Navy sold Bouker No. 2 to the New York Marine Company of Delaware on 25 July 1922, her name being struck from the Navy List simultaneously.
 Following the change in ownership, the tug was renamed New York Marine Co.
 No. 6.

 On 17 February 1926, New York Marine Co.
 No. 6 was rammed and sunk in the East River, near the Brooklyn Bridge, by the Fall River Line's passenger steamer New Hampshire.
-The tug sank quickly and all twelve of her crew were thrown into the water, where some clung to ice floes and others reportedly donned life belts thrown from the New Hampshire.
+The tug sank quickly and all twelve of her crew were thrown into the water, where some clung to ice floes and others donned life belts thrown from New Hampshire.
 Eight of the crew were quickly rescued, six of whom were later admitted to hospital suffering from exposure.
-The other four crew members, including the captain, were initially reported missing, but were later also found clinging to ice floes and rescued.
+The other four crew members, including the captain, were reported missing, but were later also found clinging to ice floes and rescued.
 There were no deaths in the accident.